RayyanS3/RayyanS3/README.md

 - 👋 Hi, I’m @RayyanS3
-- 👀 I’m interested in software development and cloud computing
+- 👀 I’m a software engineering student at McMaster University.
-- 🌱 I currently code in Python, Javascript, Java, Bash shell, Git, HTML and CSS
+- 🌱 I currently code in Python, Javascript, Java, Bash shell, Git, HTML and CSS.
 - 📫 How to reach me https://www.linkedin.com/in/rayyan-suhail/

 <!---